pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`gradients`

-This code demonstrates how to create and draw gradients using the Arcade library in Python.
-Gradients are smooth transitions between two or more colors, which can be applied to different shapes like rectangles, lines, triangles, or ellipses.
-By specifying the colors at different points of the shape, the code shows how to create visually appealing gradient effects.
-Additionally, it also illustrates the concept of creating shapes with varying transparency levels to achieve different visual effects.
+This example demonstrates the use of gradients in the Arcade library for drawing various shapes with smooth transitions between colors.
+It showcases gradients applied to a full-screen background, a smaller rectangle, a pair of lines, a triangle, and an ellipse.
+The colors and transparency in the gradients are defined by specifying the colors at the vertices of each shape.
+The gradient effect is achieved by interpolating colors between the defined vertices.
+The example highlights the flexibility in applying different gradient patterns to shapes, such as transitioning between two colors, fading transparency, or using gradients in the combination of multiple shapes.

 gui_flat_button.py
 ------------------